-For many years, we have witnessed the major role played by women in our economies.
-In both public and private sectors, female representatives are leading major reforms and contributing to the growth and sustained development of APEC economies.
+For many years, we have witnessed the major role of women in the economy.
+In both public and private sectors, female representatives are leading major reforms and contributing to the growth and sustained development of our economies.
 Because of this, ABAC has decided to prepare a Report on Women and the Economy as an efficient way to convey the interests of the business community to leaders and policy makers.
-This Report, which will be presented at the APEC CEO Summit in Bali, covers fundamental issues such as: APEC's potential to contribute to the policy discussion; the need to collect economic data and measure performance; the impact of encouraging women to pursue science, technology, engineering and mathematics (STEM) education; factors that promote success for SMMEs owned by women; and steps companies can take to facilitate a diverse workforce.
+This Report, which will be presented at the CEO Summit in Bali, covers fundamental issues such as: APEC's potential to contribute to the policy discussion; the need to collect economic data and measure performance; the impact of encouraging women to pursue STEM (science, technology, engineering, mathematics) education; factors that promote success for SMMEs owned by women; and steps companies can take to facilitate a diverse workforce.

-Young people are a crucial source of innovation and entrepreneurship and, given the way business is being conducted in this modern and globalized world, they will certainly continue to contribute innovative ideas which should help our economies achieve sustained economic growth and prosperity.
-ABAC supported the organization of the second APEC Young Entrepreneurs' Summit (YES) in China in May 2013.
+Young entrepreneurs represent an important source for creation of new business models and, by the way business are being conducted in this modern and globalized world, they will certainly continue contributing with innovative ideas to reach economic growth and prosperity.
+In this regard, ABAC supported the organization of the second APEC Young Entrepreneurs' Summit (YES).
 Under the theme "Care, Share, Inspire", it sought to brief young entrepreneurs on useful tools for their businesses' development and to share successful entrepreneurs' testimonies with them.